Last updated: May 9, 2026

 Step 1: Determine sect

-If you were born during the day (Sun above the horizon), the Sun is the first candidate.
-If you were born at night, the Moon is.
-Ptolemy is explicit on this point; Dorotheus agrees.
-The hyleg respects sect because the entire Hellenistic system respects sect.
+If you were born during the day (Sun above the horizon), this calculator checks the Sun first.
+If you were born at night, it checks the Moon first.
+That sect-first ordering reflects a common traditional starting point, but it is implemented here as Augurine's transparent rule set.
 If you don't know your sect, the sect tool handles it from your birth data.

 Step 2: Locate the five candidate points